by Roger Chartier:New Bedford, Ma. 4/30/2011 - last edited 8/06/ 2015

 Normand explained "We have photos and displays of objects from the civil war era and all of the wars since then."
 He said all of the branches of the military are represented."

-He is one of the two volunteers from WW2, and the others are mostly ex military from later eras.
+He is one of the two volunteers from WW2, and the others are mostly ex military from more current eras.

 Normand was a medic in WW2 starting out at a hospital in southern England and then at a hospital in France then ended up in a night raider platoon in advance of American Troops during the Battle of the Bulge etc. He spend that winter living in the snow for the most part and took airports etc from the Germans and drove them out of the town of Chartres in France.